 There are 3 ways to do the boat path:

-- Travel agencies: You can do a day trip to Bonete hiring tours with agencies like Maremar Ilhabela, which costs R$200*
+- Travel agencies: You can do a day trip to Bonete hiring tours with agencies like Maremar Ilhabela, which costs R$240*

 - Boatman in Perequê Beach: The ideal is to schedule the transport in advance with a boatman.
 If the sea is in good condition, probably you can find someone available to get you to Bonete.
 The Perequê Beach is located 3 km from the ferry and the estimated time to reach Bonete is 1 hour.
-It costs between R$80* and R$100* depending on the amount of people.
+It costs about R$100* one way and R$150* roundtrip per person (minimum 3).
 I recommend Luis Cláudio, a nice “boneteiro” that did our transport and during the path showed us the beautiful beaches and attractions of the way.
 You can get in touch with him by his Instagram account @luisclaudios191 or by the phone +55 (12) 99184-4550.

 - Boatman in Borrifos: This is the cheapest way to get to Bonete by boat, but you need to schedule it in advance because there’s no place for them to leave the boat, so they can’t wait for passengers there. y can’t stop the boat there to wait tourists.
 Leaving from Borrifos to Bonete it takes almost 40 minutes and the price is between R$50* and R$60*.